Huddersfield Narrow Canal: Operation

 The canal operated for approximately 140 years.
 In 1845, the canal became part of the Huddersfield and Manchester Railway and Canal Company, which itself was merged into the London and North Western Railway in 1847.

 Although it was moderately successful for a while, its width (limited to boats less than 7 ft wide), the large number of locks and the long Standedge Tunnel made it much less profitable than its main rival the Rochdale Canal which had a similar number of locks but was twice as wide with no long tunnel.

 Standedge Tunnel proved to be a bottleneck having been constructed without a towpath.
 Narrowboats had to be 'legged' through, eventually by professionally employed leggers whom were allowed 3.5 hours to complete a single run from end to end.
 A company employee would chain the tunnel entrance behind a convoy of boats and walk over Boat Lane, accompanied by boat boys and girls leading the boat horses, to unchain the opposite end of the tunnel before the boat convoy arrived.
 This journey was made at least twice per day for over twenty years.

-The construction of a double railway tunnel parallel to Standedge canal tunnel adversely affected canal revenues and the canal was mostly abandoned in 1944 though a short stretch in Huddersfield survived until closure in 1963.
+The construction of a double railway tunnel parallel to Standedge canal tunnel adversely affected canal revenues and the canal was mostly abandoned by the London Midland and Scottish Railway (Canals) Act 1944 (8 & 9 Geo.
+6. c. ii), though a short stretch in Huddersfield survived until it was closed in 1963 under the British Transport Commission Act 1962 (10 & 11 Vict. c. xlii).